-USDA, Economic Research Service (ERS) conducts research on foodservice outlets— facilities that serve meals and snacks for immediate consumption onsite (food away from home (FAFH)).
+USDA, Economic Research Service (ERS) conducts research on foodservice outlets— facilities that serve meals and snacks for immediate consumption onsite (also referred to as food away from home (FAFH)).
 USDA, ERS examines the size of this growing market and its major market segments, including limited-service and full-service outlets.

 A Large and Growing Market

-Spending at foodservice outlets (FAFH) has outpaced spending at other food retailing outlets (food at home (FAH)) since 2009:
+Spending at foodservice outlets (FAFH) has outpaced spending at food retailing outlets (also referred to as food at home (FAH)) since 2003:

-However, in 2020, spending at foodservice outlets had the sharpest decline in history, partly due to the Coronavirus (COVID-19) pandemic, mobility restrictions affecting FAFH establishments, and the subsequent recession.
+However, in 2020, spending at foodservice outlets had the sharpest decline in history.
+This decline is partly due to the Coronavirus (COVID-19) pandemic, mobility restrictions affecting FAFH establishments, and the subsequent recession:

-• The foodservice and food retailing industries have supplied more than $2.1 trillion worth of food each year since 2021, reaching $2.6 trillion in 2023.
+- Total food sales at foodservice and food retailing outlets were more than $2.1 trillion each year since 2021, reaching $2.63 trillion in 2024.

-• Foodservice facilities contributed $1.5 trillion in 2023, with full-service establishments supplying $513.3 billion and limited-service establishments supplying $521.0 billion.
+- Food sales at foodservice outlets were $1.54 trillion in 2024, with full-service establishments supplying $546.6 billion and limited-service establishments supplying $548.9 billion.

 Download chart data in Excel file